kimkj2013/bullshit-performance-std/README.md

 The time that is given to the user at the end of the benchmark's execution is your machine's BSPS score, or BSPSS.

 ##How to use?##
-To get this fantastic benchmarking suite onto your machine and start testing, follow these steps:
+To get this ~~fantastic~~ astounding benchmarking suite onto your machine and start testing, follow these steps:

 ### Windows users (without Python installed)
 1. Grab a zip of the latest windows binaries from the releases tab